aws-samples/trading-latency-benchmark/README.md

 4. Run `deploy.sh`, The deploy.sh script handles deploying the application and dependencies to EC2 instances.
 It makes use of Ansible to provision the instances and run the deployment tasks.

 The `deploy.sh` script will:
-1. Provision instances and deploys client and server to set of ec2 instances defined in inventory file.:
+1. Provision instances and deploys client and server to set of ec2 instances defined in inventory file
 2. Builds the hft java client and rust mock trading server applications on instances
 3. Creates self-signed ssl files on the remote ec2 instances
 4. Copies across key scripts and config files for both client and server